inductiva/inductiva/docs-sources/delft3d/run-delta-x-sediment-model/sections/section2.md

 To run the 2021 Fall deployment, simply update the `input_dir` parameter accordingly.

 ## Scaling Up Your Simulation
-Scaling up is simple — either increase the number of vCPUs by choosing a larger `machine_type` (e.g., from `c2d-highcpu-32` to `c2d-highcpu-56`) or switch to a machine from the latest-generation **c4d series**.
+Scaling up is simple: either increase the number of vCPUs by choosing a larger `machine_type` (e.g., from `c2d-highcpu-32` to `c2d-highcpu-56`) or switch to a machine from the latest-generation **c4d series**.
 Both approaches can significantly reduce runtime.

 ⚠️ **Important**: If you change the number of vCPUs, be sure to update the `mpirun` command accordingly (e.g., `-np 56`) to match your machine configuration.